alphagov/paas-developer-docs/docs/getting_started/quick_setup_guide.md

 Government PaaS uses a hosting technology called Cloud Foundry.
 As a tenant (that is, someone who is hosting an application on the PaaS), you will use the Cloud Foundry command line client to interact with the PaaS.
 To set it up:

 1. Download and install the <a href="https://github.com/cloudfoundry/cli#downloads" target="blank">Cloud Foundry CLI for your platform </a> [external page, opens in new tab]

+     *Note:* On macOS Sierra, installing with Homebrew does not work.
+We recommend using the Mac binary or installer.

 2. To check that it installed correctly, go to the Terminal/command line/Command Prompt and run:

     ```
     cf -v
     ```

-    You should get a message like this, confirming the version that's installed (it may not be this exact version):
+    You should get a message like this, confirming the version that's installed:

     ```
-    cf version 6.18.1+a1103f0-2016-05-24
+    cf version X.X.X...
     ```

     *Note:* depending on your network configuration you might need to [set an ```HTTP_PROXY``` environment variable](https://docs.cloudfoundry.org/cf-cli/http-proxy.html) [external link] for the CLI to connect.
 Contact your network administrators to work out the correct settings for your configuration.